Skip to main content

 Inspect models and sessions

-List backend-supported models and set a default:
+List CloudEval-supported models and set a default:

 cloudeval models list --profile quickstart --format json